hiddify/hiddify.com/docs/manager/configuration-and-advanced-settings/how-to-import-xui-to-hiddifymanager.md

 cd /opt/hiddify-manager/hiddify-panel/&&hiddifypanel xui-importer -x </root/file.db>
 ```

 - The work is finished.
-The X-UI panel has been successfully moved to HiFi Manager.
+The X-UI panel has been successfully moved to Hiddify Manager.
 > [!NOTE]
 > Due to the different structure of the X-UI panel, users and the amount of traffic consumed by them, which is the most important data related to that panel, are transferred.